kabalin/moodle-local_ehl/README.md

 * `courseshortname` - Course shortname
 * `nousers` - Don't include user enrolment

-Either of 3 course params is required to determined course that will be backed up.
+Either of 3 course params is required to determine course that will be backed up.

 CLI query example: